cvs-health/testilo/README.md

 The Testilo package contains utilities that facilitate the use of the [Testaro](https://www.npmjs.com/package/testaro) package.

-Testaro performs digital accessibility tests on web artifacts and creates reports in JSON format.
+Testaro performs jobs and creates reports in JSON format.
 The utilities in Testilo fall into two categories:
 - Job preparation
 - Report enhancement